meatnordrink/uplift-blog/_posts/2019-11-25-low-cost-alternatives-to-therapy.md

   - **[Breakthrough](https://www.breakthrough.com])** lists therapists licensed in your state available for video therapy.
 The prices are similar to in-person therapy, and generally range from $80-$200.
   - **[iCouch](https://icouch.me/find-a-therapist)** lists therapists available in North America and across the world.
 Prices range from $50-$200. iCouch does allow you to select therapists from any state.
 Note that some of the therapists listed are coaches, not licensed counselors or psychologists.
   - **[Virtual Therapy Connect](https://virtualtherapyconnect.com])** This site is not nearly as nicely set up or as helpful as Breakthrough, but can be another source for contact information for therapists who practice video therapy.

-In addition, many therapists are offering video or tele-therapy on their own, but are not registered with one of these directories.
+  - **Ask a local therapist if they offer video or tele-therapy.** Many therapists offer video or tele-therapy on their own, but are not registered with one of these directories.
 If you find a therapist licensed in your state that you'd like to work with, but travel to them is inconvenient, ask them if they offer therapy by video or phone.

 ## Text Therapy
 ![text therapy](https://1317562338.rsc.cdn77.org/images/getHelp/2reVr7C.jpg)